Battle of Sidi Bou Othman

-The Battle of Sidi Bou Othman was an important battle fought at Sidi Bou Othman, some 40 kilometers north of Marrakesh, during the French conquest of Morocco.
+The Battle of Sidi Bou Othman (6 September 1912) was an important battle fought at Sidi Bou Othman, some 40 kilometers north of Marrakesh, during the French conquest of Morocco.
 It saw the victory of a French column under Colonel Charles Mangin over the forces of the south Moroccan leader Ahmed al-Hiba in September 1912.
 As a result of the victory, the French captured the city of Marrakesh and annexed southern Morocco into the French protectorate of Morocco.
 The conquest was facilitated by the defection of the great qaids of the south, notably the El Glaoui brothers.

 Background

-French encroachment on Morocco began in 1907, with the military occupation of the towns of Casablanca and Oujda, following the assassination of some French nationals in Moroccan cities during disorders marked by anti-colonial violence.
-The French military presence outraged domestic opinion in Morocco, but the new Alawite sultan Abd al-Hafid of Morocco, facing severe financial difficulties and dependent on French loans, was unable to do much about it.
+French invasion of Morocco began in 1907, with the military occupation of Oujda, following the assassination of the French physician and informant Émile Mauchamp, and Casablanca, following French bombardment and invasion.
+The French military presence outraged domestic opinion in Morocco, but the new Alawite Sultan Abd al-Hafid of Morocco, facing severe financial difficulties and dependent on French loans, was unable to do much about it.
 Some tribal leaders took matters into their own hands and attacked the French themselves.
 Notable among these was the Saharan marabout Ma al-'Aynayn, who had previously led the anti-French resistance in Mauritania.
 In 1910, al-Aynayn crossed the High Atlas with his veiled, camel-riding Saharan troops (nicknamed the "Blue Men"), aiming to liberate Casablanca, but he was defeated by the French at Tadla on 23 June 1910, and forced to retreat to Tiznit (in the Anti-Atlas foothills of the Souss valley), where he died shortly after.

 In early 1911, there was a massive uprising in Fez against Abd al-Hafid which was put down by French troops.
 The entry of French troops into the Moroccan capital alarmed other European powers and led to a brief international crisis (see Agadir Crisis).
 To write out other European powers permanently, France hurriedly concluded the Treaty of Fez in March 1912, by which Abd al-Hafid effectively surrendered his sovereignty, allowing France to establish a protectorate over Morocco.
 General Hubert Lyautey was appointed the first French resident-general.

 The event provoked uprisings across northern Morocco.
 Tribal armies in the north promptly besieged the French colonial forces, strung out on the line between Casablanca and Fez.
 Changing course, the sultan Abd al-Hafid himself entered into contact with the rebels, prompting Lyautey to force him to abdicate the throne on 11 August 1912 in favor of his more pliable brother, Yusuf.